Pay rent with credit card Canada thumbnail

 Once you hit that limit, it does not make sense to put the transactions on this card because you will be paying more in fees than you are earning rewards.

-This card has a $120 annual fee, but the good news is that the fee is waived for the first year.
-Plus, if you sign up through our offer, you get an extra $105 in cash rebate.
+This card has a $120 annual fee, but the good news is that the fee is waived for the first year (expires Oct 31, 2025).

 Assuming you max out the $25,000 limit, your value for the first year would be:

 That's a lot of value!
-Even without the rebate and the annual fee waived, you still would make around $400 in the following years using this strategy.
+Even without the annual fee waived, you still would make around $440 in the following years using this strategy.

 This card is also good for many other things.
 For example, for groceries, it also offers 4% in cashback so if you can't reach the $25,000 limit, you can fill out the rest with your grocery purchases.